What are 7 reflections when receiving feedback?

 – See an example marking rubric and criteria as a tool for understanding feedback

 With a variety of feedback opportunities on offer throughout a university’s academic year, it’s important that students appreciate the importance of this information and know exactly how to interpret and respond to it.
 Feedback is, after all, a significant part of what you’re paying for during a bachelor’s or master’s degree.
 While receiving feedback can sometimes be difficult if you’ve misunderstood the task, being upset or demotivated by your tutor’s (or peer’s) comments isn’t going to improve your learning or develop your academic skills.
-Lesson 2 of this course on dealing with feedback therefore offers seven questions that you could ask yourself reflectively to help accept, analyse and apply feedback.
+Chapter 2 of this reader on dealing with feedback therefore offers seven questions that you could ask yourself reflectively to help accept, analyse and apply feedback.

 Q1: What are the task requirements?